Iliad vs Odyssey: A Tale of Two Epics

 Though the war ended after 10 years, it took him another decade to return to Ithaca, as he ran the gamut of challenges, losing men and ships along the way, until he returned battered and alone.

 When he reached his home, there was a final obstacle to pass.
 His beloved wife, Penelope, had been rejecting suitors during his time away.
 He needed to prove his identity and defeat those who would have stolen his throne in his absence.
 While The Iliad is an epic tale of war and battle, The Odyssey is the story of a journey, a hero’s heroic effort to return to his home.

 3. Gods and Cyclops and Mortals

 In both The Odyssey and The Iliad, the gods and other fantastic beasts feature large in the tales.
 However, there is a big difference between them.

 In The Iliad, the gods are front and center, partaking in action directly as the story unfolds.
-Zeus himself is joined by Athena, Hera, Poseidon, and Hermes, all of whom support the Greeks.
+Zeus himself is joined by goddess Athena, Hera, Poseidon, and Hermes, all of whom support the Greeks.

-Meanwhile, the Trojans have their own immortal lineup in Aphrodite, Apollo, Artemis and Leto.
+Meanwhile, the Trojans have their own immortal lineup in goddess Aphrodite, god Apollo, goddess Artemis and Leto.
 Each of the gods has personal reasons for their choices.
 Athena and Hera were insulted by the Trojan prince, Paris.
 He was selected as a judge between Athena, Hera, and Aphrodite, and chose Aphrodite, accepting her bribe of the love of the most beautiful woman in the world- Helen of Sparta.

 In fact, Aphrodite intervenes when Paris becomes involved in a duel with Menelaus, Helen’s first husband.
 In Book 4, Hera convinced Zeus to promise that Troy will be defeated.